Revelation 7:5–8 stops everything.

 Why Was the Tribe of Dan Removed From Revelation Tribes?

-Regarding the tribe of Dan, we can only examine its history to gain insight into why it may have been removed from the original list of tribes.
+By taking a closer look, we gain insight into why it may have been removed from the original list of tribes.

 Judges 18 reveals that the Danites fell deeply into apostasy, turning away from God.
 Additionally, they were dissatisfied with the inheritance God had given them.
 These factors may help explain why the tribe of Dan was removed from the list.